kamaljitdevnagri/devnagri_docs.github.io/guide/Dota_web.md

 ![dashboard](./images/UserDashboard.png)

-## New Order on Dota
+## New Order on DOTA

-1. User has to enter the URL of his website/Domain for translation.
+1. User needs to enter the URL of his website which needs to be localised.
 2. Select the pricing plan.
 3. Select the duration.